Knowledge Summit 2

 4.MoU between University of Calcutta – Institut of Planetology and Astrophysics from Grenoble (IPAG)

 This MoU is about Collaborative Research; Faculty and Student Mobility; Sharing of Scientific Information and other type of Academic Collaborations

-This MoU aims to Develop joined degree programmes and acts the creation of the Lab for Artificial Intelligence Solutions in Education Business (LAISEB)
+This MoU aims to develop joined degree programmes and will enable the creation of the Lab for Artificial Intelligence Solutions in Education Business (LAISEB).

 International School of Engineering (INSOFE)

-This MoU is one of 3 MoUs the Réseau Figure has signed with Indian institutions (VIT, MAHE).
-It deals with mobility of students for internship in laboratories at the level of Master of Engineering for French students and Bachelors and Master for Indian students
+This MoU is one of 3 MoUs the Réseau Figure has signed with Indian institutions.
+It enables the mobility of French Master of Engineering students and Indian Bachelor and Master students, via the facilitation of lab internships.

-Academic exchange, short-term and long-term internships for students and postgraduates; scientific cooperation and exchange of experience in new methods of education.
+COEP and ISAE-ENSMA agreed on the following main principles: academic exchange, short-term and long-term internships for students, scientific cooperation and exchanges in new methods of education.

-Exchange of faculty and research scholars; Implementation of a hybrid online learning model for graduate training; Exchange of materials in education and research, publications and academic information; Joint research and meetings for education and research
+This MoU aims is for the exchange of academic faculty members and research scholars, the implementation of a hybrid online learning model for graduate training, the exchange of materials in education and research, publications and academic information, as well as joint research and meetings in education and research.

 The first plenary session highlighted the ‘Bienvenue en France’ (Welcome to France) scheme newly introduced by the Government of France in order to welcome more students in France.
 From 10 000 this year, the new target set by the two governments is for France to welcome 20000 Indian students by 2025.